f5devcentral/f5-automation-labs/docs/class1/labinfo.rst

 **Lab Environment**.
 You can consume this training in a couple of
 ways:

-- Pre-built Environment using an Ravello Blueprint
+- Pre-built Environment using a Ravello Blueprint

   - Used at official F5 events such as F5 Agility, F5 Agility Roadshows,
     User Groups, MeetUps, etc.